pH-7/PHP-MVC-Blog-System/README.md

 The project was a *PHP Challenge Project* I have done.

-## Why this PHP 5.4 Project can be very Useful for You?
+## Why this MVC Blog System can be very Useful for You?

 If you need to code a simple website under a Professional and very nice/clean code (as I really enjoy doing), this script will be very useful in order to *start on good basis* and *save time and money*.